-If I put a timeframe on this and steps to take toward this goal, it can help me stay on track to achieving it.
+If we put a timeframe on this and steps to take toward this goal, it can help us stay on track to achieving it.
 Having a vision board with images and inspirational quotes (like the ones I showed above) is also helpful and a nice reminder to look at each day.

-I’ve also seen some gurus online say they are motivated to earn more because then they are able to give more to their favorite charities and causes that are close to their hearts.
+I’ve also seen some gurus online say they are motivated to earn more because then they are able to give more to their favourite charities and causes that are close to their hearts.

 Again, there are no wrong answers when defining your goals.
 It’s more important to have them defined so you know when you reach those goals so you can find something new to achieve.